craterdog-archives/cpp-bali-hsm-prototype/README.md

 [Wearable Identity System™](https://craterdog.com/Identity.html).
-It includes C++ code that can be uploaded to an [Adafruit BLE nRF52 feather board](https://www.adafruit.com/product/3406) to create the **prototype** [hardware security module](https://en.wikipedia.org/wiki/Hardware_security_module) (code named "ArmorD™").
+It includes C++ code that can be uploaded to an [Adafruit BLE nRF52 feather board](https://www.adafruit.com/product/3406) to create the **prototype** [hardware security module](https://en.wikipedia.org/wiki/Hardware_security_module) (HSM) code named "ArmorD™".
 A hardened production version of ArmorD™ could then be embedded in a wearable device like a ring, pendant or fob.

 ### Quick Links